thecoshman/pir-8/ISA.md

 ## Jump

 This Instruction takes a three bit operand indicating under what condition the jump should be performed.
-If the condition is met, the next two bytes after this Jump instruction are loaded into the PC.
+If the condition is met, the value of ADR is loaded into the PC.
-If the condition is not met, the PC is incremented by two, skipping over the two bytes of the target address.
+If the condition is not met, no further special action is taken; the PC would have already been incremented as part of loading the instruction.

+**NB:** The value of ADR must have been set with the desired target location prior to the JUMP instruction being performed.

 This table shows what combination of bits to the JUMP instruction check what flags and in what combination.